Orbifolds from a metric viewpoint: Basics on Riemannian orbifolds and their coverings

 \begin{thm}[Thurston] For every orbifold $\Orb$ there exists a universal orbifold covering $p : \hat\Orb \To \Orb$, which is Galois.
 Moreover, if $M$ is a simply connected manifold and $p : M \To \Orb$ is a covering of orbifolds, then it is a universal covering. \end{thm}

 There are several ways of proving Theorem \ref{thm:existence_universal_orbifold}.
 For instance, in \cite{Thurston} Thurston describes a fiber product for orbifolds and uses it to obtain a universal covering orbifold as an inverse limit.
-In \cite{MR2060653} a proof using the notion of ``orbifold loops'' similarly as ordinary loops in case of topological spaces is sketched.
+In \cite{MR2060653} a proof using the notion of ``orbifold loops'' similarly to ordinary loops in case of topological spaces is sketched.
 Alternatively, a universal covering of a Riemannian orbifold $\Orb$ can be constructed as follows.
-Consider the orthonormal frame bundle $F \Orb$ and let $X$ be its universal covering.
-Let $\sim$ be the equivalence relation on $F \Orb$ which identifies two points when they lie in the same connected component of the preimage of a fiber of $F \Orb \To \Orb$.
-Then the induced map $X/\sim \To \Orb$ is a universal covering of Riemannian orbifolds (see Appendix \ref{sec:orb_cov_and_fund_gr} for more details).
+Consider the orthonormal frame bundle $F \Orb$, which is a manifold, and let $\tilde{F}$ be its universal covering.
+Let $\sim$ be the equivalence relation on $\tilde{F}$ which identifies two points when they lie in the same connected component of the preimage of a fiber of $F \Orb \To \Orb$.
+Then the induced map $\tilde{F}/\sim \To \Orb$ is a universal covering of Riemannian orbifolds.
+The details of this line of reasoning are worked out in an earlier arXiv version of this paper.

 As pointed out in the introduction, in the noncomplete case a covering in the sense of Thurston does not need to be a submetry.
 In fact, this property already fails for ordinary coverings of Riemannian manifolds as the following example illustrates.